13 Top Strategies to Earn Alaska Mileage Plan Miles (Update 2025)

 Alaska Airlines’ Mileage Plan is an attractive loyalty program for frequent fliers, offering a range of ways to earn miles that can take you further.
 While the traditional method of amassing Mileage Plan miles is by flying on an Alaska Airlines or a partner’s revenue ticket, there are several alternative strategies to increase your Mileage Plan balance.
 In this article, we will take a closer look at all the ways to earn Alaska Airlines Mileage Plan miles.

-How to become a member of the Alaska Airlines Mileage Plan Program
+How to Become a Member of the Alaska Airlines Mileage Plan Program

 Enrolling in the Alaska Airlines Mileage Plan Program is straightforward: